hyperoslo/hyper-says/README.md

 ![Screenshot](https://raw.githubusercontent.com/hyperoslo/hyper-says/master/screenshot.jpg)

-A simple application to commemorate all the weird things we say at [@hyperoslo][hyper].
+A simple application to commemorate all the weird things we say [@hyperoslo][hyper].

 ## TV mode